ch1bo/garmin-otp-authenticator/README.md

 ## Features

-* Timed One-Time Passwords (TOTP) with 30 sec interval and 6 digit codes (not configurable)
+* Timed One-Time Passwords (TOTP) using SHA1 with 30 sec interval and 6 digit codes (not configurable)
-* Counter-based One-Time Passwords (HOTP) with 6 digit codes (not configurable)
+* Counter-based One-Time Passwords (HOTP) using SHA1 with 6 digit codes (not configurable)
 * Steam Guard compatible One-Time Passwords
 * Standalone, offline and no companion Smartphone App required
-* Direct input of a name and base32 key
+* Direct input of names and keys
 * Encrypted storage of keys, can be backed up and restored
 * Add provider entries via settings
 * Import/export entries via settings
 * Uses but not required native cryptography (since Connect IQ 3.0.0)

+## Getting started

+* Add widget to your device and access it
+* Tap the screen or use the select button to start
+* Pick a name for your first provider entry
+* Enter the secret key of your first provider key
+  - This step highly depends on the service use like to authenticate
+  - Usually you will be provided a QR Code
+  - If available, use "manual entry" to get access to the actual key
+  - Or you can use a QR Code Reader APP to decode the QR Code
+  - The secret key looks like: "32QXEKZZXO2ZVJJDWU2KTTDUZ52Q4USN"
+* Pick the provider type, most likely its a time-based (TOTP) code

+### Text input controls

+* Use up/down or swipe to switch characters
+* Tap or the select button picks a character
+* Swipe back or back button deletes a character
+* Long press the screen or the select button first asks confirmation, and if long pressed again, continues

+## Backup / Restore

+Keys are stored encrypted using Garmin's application storage on the Device.
+The keys will stay in this form on the device after de-/re-installing the App manually or via Connect IQ Store.
+Unfortunately, the application storage may not be retained between different versions of the same app!

+To overcome this, an export/import mechanism was added!

+### Export keys

+To export keys from the encrypted application storage, open the menu in the "OTP Authenticator" widget (touch or menu button).
+When selecting "Export", all provider entries are copied into application properties **until next start**.
+You can access the exported data in the Settings of the widget.

+**IMPORTANT** Secrets are available unencrypted in settings after exporting until the next start.
+Make sure you backup the exported data in a secure way, e.g. in your password manager with encrypted storage.
+Also, there is a chance that this leaks the payload to the garmin servers!

+### Import keys

+Using the same approach as above, previously exported key data can be imported again via the Widget settings.
+On every widget start, all available data is loaded and cleared from the corresponding settings entry.

 ## Planned features